stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 auto layout provides flexibility, enabling elements to shrink, grow, or stay fixed based on their content.
 Whether you're dealing with buttons that need to adjust to text length or lists that vary in content size, auto layout ensures your design remains cohesive.

 ## Accounting for Strokes

-- [ ] Add a visual example for including/excluding strokes with Auto Layout.

 When determining the size of objects for auto layout, strokes are not considered, so they do not impact the parent frame or other nearby elements.